 Now that you’ve closed-won the deal, you’ve boarded your prospects on your business journey.
 Your customers will closely evaluate your product or service’s performance and your customer service and ongoing support to see if it lives up to the promises.

 Be ready to receive reviews reflecting the accurate feedback of your customers.
 These reviews would serve as social proof of your business and influence potential customers.

 If you fail to satisfy your customers, they will likely leave negative reviews.
 In this case, you can reach out to them and provide satisfying solutions like credit for the next purchase or refunds.
-But above all, make sure to fix your business model to eliminate whatever led them to disappointment.
+Above all, fix your business model to eliminate whatever led them to disappointment.

 What is the Difference Between B2B Sales Funnel and B2B Sales Process?

 A B2B sales process represents the entire exercise your sales team makes, with your sales manager keeping track of it.
 It is brand-focused and has an internal viewpoint, relying on the sales and marketing team to convert a prospect into a customer.